danazzesci/intelligent-cybersecurity-engine-reference-architecture/docs/pedagogy/content/part-i-genesis-of-ice-ra.md

 > We spend money on security.
 > Therefore, we are secure.”

-Practitioners know this belief is incomplete, but it persists because it is rarely tested explicitly.
+Practitioners know this belief is incomplete, but it persists because it is rarely decomposed into testable implications.

-The ICE approach demonstrates that beliefs themselves can be tested — not exhaustively, but materially and defensibly.
+The ICE approach demonstrates that **beliefs can be tested when they are bounded by risk and scope** — not exhaustively, but materially and defensibly.
+Each belief is treated as a hypothesis that implies specific safeguards must behave in specific ways.

 AI’s role is to surface where evidence supports a belief and where it does not.